geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 })();
 ```

-Let’s look at what the code for this `consumer.js` file is doing.
+Let’s look at the code for this `consumer.js` file is doing.
 First, we are requiring the `amqplib` and defining the amqpUrl to connect to the RabbitMQ server.
 Then we have another IIFE that is async as well.
 Consequently, we set up a connection and a channel.
-This time we specify a [prefetch](https://www.cloudamqp.com/blog/how-to-optimize-the-rabbitmq-prefetch-count.html) count of 10, that tells how many messages are being pulled in by the consumer at the same time.
+This time we specify a [prefetch](https://www.cloudamqp.com/blog/how-to-optimize-the-rabbitmq-prefetch-count.html) count of 10, which tells how many messages are being pulled in by the consumer at the same time.
 Subsequently, we specify the queue to which the consumer will listen to which is `user.sign_up_email` in this example.

 Next up, we have a listener that listens for any `SIGINT`.
 It is usually the `CTRL+C` behing hit on the keyboard or any other way the process is about to be killed.
 On `SIGINT` we do the housekeeping of closing the channel and connection before exiting the process.